KB Author Training - Creating a New Document

 In the KB Admin Tools, click on the Documents tab.

-You will be presented with the document editor, which will be blank.
+You will be presented with the document editor, all fields will be blank.
+(Please note it says "Creating a New Document" at the top of the screen).

 Begin Creating Your KB Document